albertost5/FAKEIT/README.md

 # FAKEIT

-Final project of the Web Application Development (01-12-2020).
+First "real project" as completion of the Web Application Development degree (01-12-2020).

 Replica of faceit: www.faceit.com